Depo-Provera Lawsuit

 TruLaw does everything possible to make sure the information in this article is up to date and accurate.
 If you need specific legal advice about your case, contact us by using the chat on the bottom of this page.
 This article should not be taken as advice from an attorney.

-These legal actions are primarily focused on allegations that the drug increases the risk of developing brain tumors, specifically meningiomas.
+These Depo Provera Lawsuits allege that the Depo-Provera birth control shot increases the risk of developing brain tumors, specifically meningiomas.

 On this page, we will discuss an overview of the Depo-Provera Lawsuit, new research linking Depo-Provera to brain tumors in women, who may qualify for the Depo-Provera Lawsuits, and much more.